-The last recession
+The last Recession

 Is a new recession coming soon?

 Despite all of our data and knowledge, recessions are still very hard to predict.
 Since World War II, there have been 11 recessions.
 The current economic expansion we are in began in mid-2009, making it the third longest expansion in history.
-Unfortunately, good times cannot last forever and many economists predict a recession within the next three years.
+Unfortunately, good times cannot last forever and many economists predict a recession within the next two years.

 The conditions of a recession

 Recessions happen because labor grows scarce and wages climb, which prompts businesses to ease back on hiring.
 Meanwhile, the Federal Reserve raises interest rates to quell inflation, which essentially puts the brakes on the economy.
 Geopolitical shocks - such as global pandemics - can also curb growth and throw the economy out of whack.

 Historically, the longer that goes between recessions, the worse it is for the American public.
 As previously stated, we are in the midst of the third longest economic expansion in recent history.
 A few factors make the next recession a cause for concern, beyond just the regular concerns of job security and financial stability.

 One factor that could contribute to a worse recession is that unemployment insurance is harder to get than ever before.
 During the massive layoffs of the Great Recession, Congress increased the duration of unemployment benefits beyond 26 weeks that states provide.
 Since then, Congress has allowed those benefits to expire and many states have cut their unemployment programs or made it harder to get or keep them with additional requirements and scrutiny.